masasron/iosCheckbox.js/README.md

 </script>
 ```

-We also have a Zepto based version thanks to [LeoUnglaub](https://github.com/LeoUnglaub) you can find it in [here](https://bitbucket.org/foxship/ioscheckbox.js)
+We also have a Zepto based version thanks to [Leo Unglaub](https://github.com/leo-unglaub) you can find it in [here](https://github.com/foxship/zepto-ios-checkbox.js)